PF

 Instructions

-- 2Halve the zucchini lengthwise, scoop out the seeds, and discard the seeds.
-Then, scoop out the soft center flesh to create shallow zucchini “shells,” with walls about 1/2 inch thick, reserving the center flesh.
-Arrange the zucchini shells in a baking dish.
-Roughly chop the center flesh and set it aside.
+1. 1Halve the zucchini lengthwise, scoop out and discard the seeds, then scoop out the soft center flesh to create shells with walls about 1/2 inch thick.
+Roughly chop the reserved center flesh and set aside.

-- 3Heat 1 tablespoon olive oil in a skillet over medium-high heat, then add the sausage, onion, and bell pepper.
-Using a wooden spoon or heatproof spatula, break apart the sausage, sautéing it together with the vegetables, until the onions are soft and the sausage is browned and fully cooked, 5 to 8 minutes.
-Stir in the salt, pepper, and red pepper flakes.
+2. 2Heat 1 tablespoon olive oil in a skillet over medium-high heat.
+Add the turkey breakfast sausage, onion, and bell pepper.
+Break apart the sausage with a wooden spoon, cooking 5–8 minutes until the onions are soft and the sausage is no longer pink and fully cooked.
+Stir in red pepper flakes.

-- 5Toast the bread slices, then tear them into large pieces and place in the bowl of a food processor fitted with the steel blade.
-Add the basil and remaining tablespoon olive oil.
-Pulse until the bread is broken into large crumbs.
-Add the Parmesan and pulse just until incorporated, 2 or 3 times.
+4. 4Toast the whole wheat bread slices lightly, tear into large pieces, and pulse in a food processor with the fresh basil and remaining 1 tablespoon olive oil until large crumbs form.
+Add the grated Parmesan and pulse 2–3 times until just incorporated.

 Nutrition — Per Serving